Return Management feature overviewEdit on GitHub

 - Install the required modules:

-- Follow the integration guides in Related Developer articles.
+- Follow the integration guides in Related Developer documents.

 Related Business User articles